-• you can also open an issue in the package repository asking the authors to upload the wheel.
+• please open an issue in the package repository asking the authors to upload the wheel.

 If however the package has C extensions or its code requires patching, then continue to the next steps.

 Note: To determine if a package has C extensions, check if its setup.py contains any compilation commands.